-The Master of Science in Mechanical Engineering at Merrimack reflects the increasingly interdisciplinary nature of the practice of engineering.
+The Master of Science in Mechanical Engineering reflects the increasingly interdisciplinary nature of the practice of engineering.

 Why a master’s in Mechanical Engineering?